adivea/YambolMoundAnalysis/data/README.txt

-all 2022 datasets are exports from the Burial-2022 module, streamlined with a script in OR previous datasets in raw/ folder are copied from the MoundMerging2020 repository enriched_all.csv is the output data from extracting values at the Verified points from Yambol raster
+all 2022 datasets are exports from the Burial-2022 module, streamlined with a script in OR first in Sep 2022 and then again in Dec 2022, once inconsistencies surrounding categories of Other and Uncertain Feature when in association with Legacy Data Verification as a source.
+I reviewed it in OR in Dell-Inspiron W10, and exported csvs that are now in the data/ folder. previous datasets in raw/ folder are copied from the MoundMerging2020 repository enriched_all.csv is the output data from extracting values at the Verified points from Yambol raster